stonepros/stone/doc/dev/stonefs-reclaim.rst

 previously held.

 As soon as an NFS server running over cephfs goes down, it's racing against its MDS session timeout.
-If the Ceph session times out before the NFS grace period is started, then conflicting state could be acquired by another client.
+If the Stone session times out before the NFS grace period is started, then conflicting state could be acquired by another client.
 This mechanism also allows us to increase the timeout for these clients, to ensure that the server has a long